strohs/aws-cda-notes/study-notes-JUNE2018.md

     * set security (if needed)
     * choose target (such as EC2, Lambda, DynamoDB, etc..)
     * Set request and response transformations
+        1. **Method Request**
+            * this is for information about thr method's authorization settings and the parameters it can receive
+                * e.g. query strings, headers, body "shape", content-types
+        2. **Integration Request**
+            * used for optionally modifying request data before sending it to the target backend (lambda, HTTP endpoint)
+        3. target backend is called here
+        4. **Integration Response**
+            * used for mapping the possible responses from the target backend to Method Response types
+        5. **Method Response**
+            * information about this method's response types, their headers and content types

 * Deploy API to a *Stage*
     * uses API Gateway domain, by default
     * you can have a "prod" stage, "dev" stage, "test" stage, "v1" etc...